 - Avoid conditions that can create condensation such as rapid fluctuations in the ambient.

 Please see local regulations for recycling and disposal of lithium-ion batteries, or look for free recycling offers through funding events or retail stores.

 Other battery safety requirements.

-These batteries packs it is stringent engineered compliance to UAVs/UAS requirements.
-In order to ensure the safety of the battery pack, please contact CMEC to discuss design of the application from a mechanical and electrical perspective.
-Also, if there are special usage conditions (for example: a large (DC) current load, a quick charge method, or a special usage pattern), please consult CMEC before finalizing the product specification.
+These batteries packs it is stringent engineered compliance with unmanned aircraft system requirements.
+In order to ensure the safety of the battery pack, please contact MIUTA Electric Co. to discuss the design of the application from a mechanical and electrical perspective.
+Also, if there are special usage conditions (for example a large (DC) current load, a quick charge method, or a special usage pattern), please consult MIUTA Electric Co. before finalizing the product specification.